 The Roman Baths will reopen on 17th May and a new World Heritage Centre exploring the history of the city – of which the spa water is a key part – will open later in the summer.

-Works have recently been completed on a brand-new heating system for Bath Abbey – the building is now heated by unique thermal technology that uses energy from the hot thermal springs deep in the ground below!
+Bath Abbey is now heated by unique thermal technology that uses energy from the hot thermal springs deep in the ground below!

 Located above the Roman Baths, today’s Pump Room stands on the site of a smaller building built by John Harvey in 1706.
 Aristocrats came here to ‘take the waters’ – believing in the curative powers of the hot springs.